 Yes, you will have cover for lost or damaged medication while away.
 If you need to pay for the medication while in your destination, be sure to keep your receipts, and you will be able to make a claim for the lost expenses when you return home.

 2 Covid cover rated Superior by a leading Independent UK Consumer Champion.

-Based on Trustpilot reviews of all companies in the Travel Insurance Company category that have over 25,000 reviews as of May 2021.
+3 - Based on Trustpilot reviews of all companies in the Travel Insurance Company category that have over 30,000 reviews as of January 2023.